Watch out for this eBay scam!

 A basic scam involves a buyer simply claiming their item never appeared and asking Paypal to refund their money, which Paypal can deduct from the seller’s account in some instances.

-However, if the seller has followed guidelines and procedures, particularly in regard to using a trackable postal service and obtaining proof of delivery, then they should not be out of pocket.
-It is also a good idea not to delete any evidence relating to a transaction as claims can be made weeks or even months after an item has been sold!
+It is also a good idea not to retain any emails relating to a transaction as claims can be made weeks or even months after an item has been sold.

 Be aware that fraud is much more likely to occur when selling high value, popular items, such as iPods or iPhones.
 In the scam detailed above, the fraudulent buyer sent back a box full of wooden blocks.
-Why?
-Because the blocks make the package feel like it is the correct weight, sp the seller is more likely sign for it - then get an unpleasant surprise.

 Unfortunately, if you sign for the returned package, the buyer can then make a claim to Paypal for a refund, which Paypal can then take directly from the seller’s account.

 What’s the answer?
-If you’ve recently sold a high value item on eBay, and the buyer hasn’t contacted you to say there is a problem, refuse to sign for a parcel from your buyer – or at least, open it before you sign!
+If you’ve recently sold a high value item on eBay, and the buyer hasn’t contacted you to say there is a problem, refuse to sign for a parcel from your buyer – or at least, open it before you sign.

 What to do if you are a victim